What's Strong Customer Authentication?

-A one-time passcode is a unique 6-digit number weʼll text to your mobile or landline phone.
+A one-time passcode is a unique 6-digit number weʼll text to your mobile.
 It can only be used once, and for security reasons will only work for a short amount of time.
 If you have any problems getting hold of your passcode, make sure you get in touch.
 We might need to check we have the right number for you.

 Weʼll never call, email or ask you for your one-time passcode, so please donʼt share it with anyone.
 One-time passcodes are used to register for our Online Service, sign in to your online account, change details on your online account, verify some withdrawals you make and to confirm itʼs you when you make a card transaction online.